 Sensors may also play a significant role in managing airflow.
 Energy can be saved maintaining a reduced ACH level, but accelerate to predetermined levels when potentially harmful airborne chemicals are detected.

-Contact the Experts at North Town Mechanical Services
+Contact the Experts at General Mechanical

 During the design phase or retrofit of a chemical laboratory, HVAC experts should be included.
 Proper positioning of hoods, sufficiently robust airflow systems, and carefully developed evacuation plans are essential to the safety of the occupants.
-North Town Mechanical Services has decades of experience in designing, installing, and maintaining effective HVAC systems for laboratories and other uses.
+General Mechanical has decades of experience in designing, installing, and maintaining effective HVAC systems for laboratories and other uses.
 Our expertise and industry knowledge can protect your laboratory workers from harmful chemicals.